jzhang-github/AGAT/README.md

   For now, the cpu version 1.1.2 of dgl has bugs.
 You can install the cpu version with `pip install dgl==1.1.1`.

 - Change [dgl backend](https://docs.dgl.ai/en/1.1.x/install/#working-with-different-backends) to `tensorflow`.

-  If you have cannot use `tensorflow` backend `dgl`, run the following on Linux OS:
+  If you still cannot use `tensorflow` backend `dgl`, run the following on Linux OS:
   ```console
   wget https://data.dgl.ai/wheels/cu118/dgl-1.1.1%2Bcu118-cp310-cp310-manylinux1_x86_64.whl
   pip install ./dgl-1.1.1+cu118-cp310-cp310-manylinux1_x86_64.whl
   pip install numpy --upgrade
   ```

-- For GPU, if you don't have CUDA and CUDNN on your device.
-You need to run (Linux OS):
+- For `tensorflow` of GPU version, if you don't have CUDA and CUDNN on your device, you need to run (Linux OS):
    ```counsole
    conda install -c conda-forge cudatoolkit=11.8.0
    pip install nvidia-cudnn-cu11==8.6.0.163